 First year of fellowship training will be devoted to forming strong clinical competencies in pediatric hematology, oncology and HSCT.
 During six inpatient modules (four in general hematology and oncology, and two in HSCT), two outpatient clinical service rotations, as well as Hemophilia and Thrombosis Clinics, Blood Bank and Hematopathology rotations, the fellows will be involved in different clinical activities, that will help them form and further expand their knowledge base and clinical skills.
 With support of the faculty, the fellow will become the primary care provider for all newly-diagnosed patients in order to be able to establish their own continuity clinic patient base.
 The fellows will work closely with the pediatric residents during day to day patient care in a supervisory and teaching role, to learn to be the leader of the multidisciplinary team.

 During the second half of the first year the fellows will also be expected to attend the clinical research and quality assurance/patient safety meetings, and will work with the Director of Research in the Pediatric Institute, to plan for an individualized approach to research and scholarship.
 The second year of training will include a very comprehensive Introduction to Clinical Research course at Case Western Reserve University, where the fellows will be made familiar with fundamentals of clinical study design, epidemiology, concepts of translational research, as well as core basics of statistical analysis.
 With the guidance of the Scholarship Oversight Committee the fellows spend the majority of Year 2 conducting research.
 The clinical competencies will continue to be enhanced through taking care of the patients in the outpatient Continuity Clinic.

 During the third year of training, fellows will spend a minimum of one module as a junior attending in the inpatient service.
 Continuity clinic will also continue throughout the third year.
-The remainder of the time will be devoted to research, and formally finalized before the graduation date.
-The fellows will receive the opportunity to present results of their research during the Pediatric Institute Research Day.
+The remainder of the time will be devoted to research, leadership development and preparing for the next stage in the fellow’s career.
+Fellows are expected present results of their research during the Pediatric Institute Research Day.